-CS1031 Richmond Active Living owns Everleigh Short Pump, a 165-unit Class A active-adult (55+) community completed in 2019 in an affluent infill suburb of western Richmond, VA, with high barriers to entry (median home values of $782,000 and average household income of $177,000).
-The asset benefits from needs-based, demographically driven demand, reinforced by an 83% resident-retention rate and ~7-year average tenure versus ~2 years for conventional multifamily.
-The operational strategy leverages Greystar Active Adult's specialized platform to sustain premium occupancy (95.7% as of December 2025) and capture 3-4% annual rent growth, financed at 53.99% LTV.
+Everleigh Short Pump is a 165-unit, Class A active-adult (55+) rental community completed in 2019 on 8.494 acres at 12651 Three Chopt Road in Short Pump, an affluent infill suburb in the western Richmond, VA MSA.
+Unit mix is 83 one-bedroom, 80 two-bedroom, and 2 three-bedroom units averaging 1,001 SF, with high-end finishes and an extensive lifestyle amenity package (theater, fitness/yoga/art studios, heated pool, concierge programming).
+The submarket exhibits high barriers to entry, with median home values of $782,000, average household income of $177,000, sub-4% unemployment, and adjacency to 5.5M SF of Kroger-anchored retail.
+The asset benefits from needs-based, demographically driven demand (aging-in-place boomer cohort), reinforced by an 83% resident-retention rate and ~7-year average tenure versus ~2 years for conventional multifamily.
+Operational strategy centers on Greystar Active Adult's specialized management platform to sustain premium occupancy (95.7% as of 12/15/2025; 96.3% since opening) and capture 3-4% annual rent growth through the hold.

 The asset's defensibility derives from structural barriers to entry in the Short Pump submarket.
 Median home values approaching $782,000 and the scarcity of developable infill parcels constrain new active-adult supply, while the affluent 55+ resident base (average household income $177,000) supports rent durability through cycles.
 The high-barrier locational profile is the principal driver of the underwritten pricing power and limits the competitive vacancy risk typically borne by suburban multifamily.